BioContainers/edu/docs/what_is_biocontainers.rst

 -  `Conda based Containers <https://github.com/bioconda/bioconda-recipes/>`__ provides a list of `Conda recipes` to automatically build **first a conda package** and then a docker container.

--  `Biocontainers Registry <https://biocontainers.pro/registry>`__ is a hosted registry of all biocontainers images that are ready to be used (read more here :doc:`biocontainersregistry`).
+-  `Biocontainers Registry <https://biocontainers.pro/registry>`__ is a hosted registry of all BioContainers images that are ready to be used (read more here :doc:`biocontainersregistry`).

 -  `Specifications <https://github.com/BioContainers/specs>`__ defines a set of guidelines and rules to contribute with BioContainers.